dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     public ref int M1(RS rs)
     {
         // The call site arguments for Prop contribute here:
-        //   - `rs` contributes no ref-safe-to-escape as the corresponding parameter,
+        //   - `rs` contributes no ref-safe-context as the corresponding parameter,
         //      which is `this`, is `scoped ref`
-        //   - `rs` contribute safe-to-escape of *calling method*
+        //   - `rs` contribute safe-context of *caller-context*
         //
-        // This is an lvalue invocation and the arguments contribute only safe-to-escape
+        // This is an lvalue invocation and the arguments contribute only safe-context
-        // values of *calling method*.
-That means `local1` is ref-safe-to-escape to
+        // values of *caller-context*.
+That means `local1` has ref-safe-context of
-        // *calling method*
+        // *caller-context*
         ref int local1 = ref rs.Prop;

-        // Okay: this is legal because `local` has ref-safe-to-escape of *calling method* return ref local1;
+        // Okay: this is legal because `local` has ref-safe-context of *caller-context* return ref local1;

         // The arguments contribute here:
-        //   - `this` contributes no ref-safe-to-escape as the corresponding parameter
+        //   - `this` contributes no ref-safe-context as the corresponding parameter
         //     is `scoped ref`
-        //   - `this` contributes safe-to-escape of *calling method*
+        //   - `this` contributes safe-context of *caller-context*
         //
-        // This is an rvalue invocation and following those rules the safe-to-escape of
+        // This is an rvalue invocation and following those rules the safe-context of
-        // `local2` will be *calling method*
+        // `local2` will be *caller-context*
         RS local2 = CreateRS();

         // Okay: this follows the same analysis as `ref rs.Prop` above return ref local2.Prop;

         // The arguments contribute here:
-        //   - `local3` contributes ref-safe-to-escape of *current method*
+        //   - `local3` contributes ref-safe-context of *function-member*
-        //   - `local3` contributes safe-to-escape of *calling method*
+        //   - `local3` contributes safe-context of *caller-context*
         //
         // This is an rvalue invocation which returns a `ref struct` and following those
-        // rules the safe-to-escape of `local4` will be *current method* int local3 = 42;
+        // rules the safe-context of `local4` will be *function-member* int local3 = 42;
         var local4 = new RS(ref local3);

         // Error:
         // The arguments contribute here:
-        //   - `local4` contributes no ref-safe-to-escape as the corresponding parameter
+        //   - `local4` contributes no ref-safe-context as the corresponding parameter
         //     is `scoped ref`
-        //   - `local4` contributes safe-to-escape of *current method*
+        //   - `local4` contributes safe-context of *function-member*
         //
-        // This is an lvalue invocation and following those rules the ref-safe-to-escape
+        // This is an lvalue invocation and following those rules the ref-safe-context
-        // of the return is *current method* return ref local4.Prop;
+        // of the return is *function-member*
+        return ref local4.Prop;
     }
 }